ka9q/ka9q-radio/docs/modes.conf.md

 *modes.conf* summary
 ====================

 The following modes (presets) are defined in the current version of */usr/local/share/ka9q-radio/modes.conf*.
-See the file itself for complete details
+See the file itself for complete details.
+You may add or delete entries in this file as needed, but be careful as it will be overwritten by the next "make install".
+(This needs to be fixed).

 *pm* - Phase modulation, i.e, standard amateur narrowband FM, 16 kHz bandwidth, 6 dB/octave de-emphasis.